 I already talked about the ECS service.
 It will take care of your containers.
 To be more precise, it will take care of your tasks that run in the ECS cluster.
 One task can contain one or multiple Docker containers.
 Three resources are needed:

-that describes the Docker containers (similar to a Docker Compose file, or a Kubernetes Deployment) - An
+A Task Definition that describes the Docker containers (similar to a Docker Compose file, or a Kubernetes Deployment)

-for your container, so you don’t need to pass in static credentials when you want to interact with AWS from within your container.
-If you don’t want to make AWS API calls from your container the role is not needed. - The
+An IAM Role for your container, so you don’t need to pass in static credentials when you want to interact with AWS from within your container.
+If you don’t want to make AWS API calls from your container the role is not needed.

 Now you can describe the resources in the CloudFormation template.